cazyw/spotify-playlist-backup/README.md

 * node (version 8.9.1)
 * npm (version 5.6.0)
-* an normal account (as a Spotify user) and a developer account on Spotify
+* a normal account (as a Spotify user) and a developer account on Spotify

 An overview of Spotify Web API setup: https://developer.spotify.com/web-api/